electric-sql/electric/website/blog/posts/2022-05-03-introducing-rich-crdts.md

 2. [Compensations](#compensations)
 3. [Reservations](#reservations)

-The first two techniques -- composition and compensations -- are conflict-free.
+The first two techniques &mdash; composition and compensations &mdash; are conflict-free.
 They work without introducing additional coordination mechanisms.
-The third technique -- reservations -- aims wherever possible to avoid runtime coordination but falls back on it as a last resort to guarantee invariants where necessary.
+The third technique &mdash; reservations &mdash; aims wherever possible to avoid runtime coordination but falls back on it as a last resort to guarantee invariants where necessary.

 Individual rich-CRDTs can use one or more of these techniques together.
 The high level approach when designing a rich-CRDT is to try to preserve the desired invariant(s) using the conflict free techniques and to use reservations sparingly where necessary.